gjr140/US-Firearm-Mortality/README.md

 # US-Firearm-Mortality
-Data is taken from the CDC regarding Firearm Mortality by State The data covers sequential years 2014 - 2020
+Data is taken from the CDC regarding Firearm Mortality by State.
+The data covers sequential years 2014 - 2020.